-In this article, we’ll discuss how Near's mobile location data can be used to conduct comparative analysis between two different locations.
+In this article, we’ll discuss how Near's Human Movement Data can be used to conduct comparative analysis between two different locations.

 For as long as there have been businesses, there have been consistent location and performance questions facing business owners.
 Questions such as “How is my location performing compared to my competitor’s location?”, “What is my customer profile?”, and “Where should I expand to?”
 Mobile location data is the latest breakthrough in answering these questions.

-In this article, we’ll discuss how Mobile Location Data can be used to conduct comparative analysis between two different locations, whether those locations are coffee shops, shopping centers, restaurants, or any other retailer.
+In this article, we’ll discuss how Human Movement Data can be used to conduct comparative analysis between two different locations, whether those locations are coffee shops, shopping centers, restaurants, or any other retailer.

 Step 1: Discover Your Visitors